The Best Car Insurance in Alaska for 2022

 Allstate offers new car replacement coverage if your car is two model years old or less.
 With this coverage, your car will be replaced with one of the same make and model.

 Additionally, Allstate provides special coverage options, including portable electronics and media coverage, which reimburses you for misplaced media like CDs and tapes, as well as sound-system coverage.
 To cover any equipment or parts that have been specially made for your car, such as unique carpeting, bars, decals or graphics, you can also choose bespoke parts coverage.Read MoneyGeek's Allstate Auto Insurance Review

 Best Car Insurance in Alaska for Low-Mileage Drivers

-Many insurers offer pay-per-mile coverage for drivers.
-This means that the cost of your car insurance will depend on the number of miles you cover.
-Nationwide SmartRide is the best pay-per-mile program in Alaska.
+The best pay-per-mile coverage for drivers in Alaska is from Nationwide.
+Typically, pay-per-mile coverage means that the cost of your car insurance will depend on the number of miles you drive.
 See how Nationwide compares with other providers on the least expensive low-mileage coverage.

 MoneyGeek’s Pick: Nationwide

 Nationwide SmartRide offers affordable coverage for low-mileage drivers